Unanderra railway station: Platforms and services

 Unanderra has one island platform with two side faces.
-It is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.
+It is serviced by Sydney Trains South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.
 Unlike other New South Wales stations, Platform 2 is for Sydney bound services, with trains normally operating on the right-hand side of the platform rather than the left.
 Platform 1 is on the western side while Platform 2 is on the eastern side.